Make Your Own Minecraft Server For Free

 Minecraft currently features over 820 unique blocks, depending on the version.
 Java has about 830, while Bedrock includes around 790.

-Yes.
-Minecraft Java vs Bedrock editions have different block counts due to exclusive items and mechanics in each version.
+Yes!
+Minecraft Java and Bedrock editions have different block counts because of version-exclusive content and game mechanics.